Premature Ejaculation Treatment

 - risky dorsal neurectomy surgery that gives a temporary result but can cause permanent erectile dysfunction;

-- highly precise injection therapy by Dr Kim that has the added benefit of glans enlargement, costs a fraction of the price of risky drugs and can successfully treat premature ejaculation for 12-24 months.
+- highly precise injection therapy by Dr Kim that has the added benefit of glans enlargement, costs a fraction of the price of risky drugs and can successfully treat premature ejaculation long term.

 Why NOT Selective Serotonin Reuptake Inhibitors?